Solar-network/docs/docs/guidebook/developer/send-transaction.md

 ## Changing Config Manager

 At some point during the tutorial, you might run into some network-related bugs.
 By default, as of the time of writing, the `crypto` and `client` libraries are configured to work on devnet unless explicitly told otherwise.
-As devnet is the ecosystem-wide testing ground for the new Swipechain Core, setting devnet as the default ensures that community testers can set up nodes and applications with a minimum of overhead.
+As devnet is the ecosystem-wide testing ground for the new Solar Core, setting devnet as the default ensures that community testers can set up nodes and applications with a minimum of overhead.

 However, there are some network-level differences between testnet and devnet that will cause some problems in our application if left unaddressed.
 To solve this, we need to tell our application to use the testnet settings.